 DETAILS OF ADULT AT RISK:

 NAME:

 ADDRESS:

 DATE OF BIRTH:

 ETHNICITY:

 CLIENT CATEGORY:

 FUNDING AUTHORITY:

-DETAILS OF ALLEGED PERPETRATOR:
+PERSON OR SERVICE ALLEGEDLY CAUSING HARM:

 NAME:

-STAFF MEMBER / RESIDENT:
+STAFF MEMBER, SERVICE or RESIDENT:

 ADDRESS:

 DATE OF BIRTH:

 ETHNICITY:

 CLIENT CATEGORY:

 FUNDING AUTHORITY:

+STATUTORY SAFEGUARDING ADULTS CRITERIA

+Tick to confirm

+Diagon confirm you have 1.
+Has Care & Support Needs

+Please confirm you have considered whether the adult; Is experiencing or at risk of the experience of abuse or neglect

+abuse and neglect due t 3.
+Is unable to protect themselves from the abuse and neglect due to their care and support needs?

-DETAILS OF ADVERSE INCIDENT:
+D ETAILS OF ADVERSE IN CIDENT:

 DATE:

 TIME:

 WHAT HAPPENED:

-HAS A CRIMINAL OFFENCE OCCURRED?
+HAS A CRIMINAL OFFENCE OCCURRED YES / NO

+If yes the police needs to k

+DID THE ADULT SUSTAIN SUFFER ANY HARM?
 YES / NO

-If yes the police needs to be informed

-DID THE ADULT SUSTAIN ANY INJURIES OR SUFFER ANY HARM?
-WAS THE ADULT AT RISK OF EXPERIENCING ABUSE OR NEGLECT?
+WAS THE ADULT AT RISK ABUSE OR NEGLECT?
 YES / NO

-DOES THE ADULT HAVE CAPACITY IN REGARDS TO THE INCIDENT?
-YES / NO
+DOES THE ADULT HAVE O CAPACITY IN REGARDS YES / NO

 WHAT OUTCOME DOES THE ADULT / THEIR ADVOCATE WANT?

 HAS A SIMILAR INCIDENT OCCURRED?

-To the Adult at Risk By the Alleged Perpet rator Within the Service
+To the Adult at Risk By the Alleged Per petrator Within the Service

-YES / NO YES / NO YES / NO YES / NO
+YES / NO YES / NO YES / NO

 HAVING CONSIDERED THE ABOVE.

-USE THE FLOW CHART TO DETERMINE WHAT ACTION NEEDS TAKING:
+USE THE FLOW CHART BELOW TO DETERMINE WHAT ACTION NEEDS TAKING:

-DOES A SAFEGUARDING CONCERN NEED TO BE RAISED?
+DOES A SAFEGUARDING CON BE RAISED?
 YES / NO

-DOES THE INCIDENT NEED TO BE DEALT WITH UNDER INTERNAL PROCEDURES?
-YES / NO
+DOES THE INCIDENT NEED TO UNDER INTERNAL PROCEDUR YES / NO

-WHAT ACTION WAS TAKEN?
+WHAT ACTION WAS TAKEN:

-WAS THE ADULT AT RISK / THEIR ADVOCATE SATISFIED WITH THE OUTCOME?
+WAS THE ADULT AT RISK / TH EIR ADVOCATE SAT ISFIED W ITH THE OUTCOME:

-NAME OF PERSON COMPLETING
+NAME OF PERSON COMPLETING THE FORM: NG

-THE FORM:

 SIGNATURE:

-DATE FORM WAS COMPLETED:
+DATE FORM WAS COMPLETED D: